rjpcasalino/blog_bt/src/posts/2021-08-19-Netbooting-OpenBSD.md

     ZZ e mkp
     0 f 0 do i idprom@ xor loop f mkp

-where "XX:YY:ZZ" are the last 3 bytes of the media access control — MAC address for the machine.
-If you examine the NVRAM chip from the machine, it should have a yellowish sticker with a bar code and six hex digits.
+where "XX:YY:ZZ" are the last 3 bytes of the Media Access Control — MAC address — for the machine.
+If one were to examine the NVRAM chip from the machine, it would likely have a yellowish sticker labeled with a bar code wit six hex digits printed underneath.

 Having carefully entered the above commands, you'll have done about all the Forth programming you'd have to do.
-Issue the `reset` command and check via `banner` after the machine comes back up whether the ethernet address stuck.
+Issue the `reset` command and check via `banner` after the machine comes back up whether the Ethernet address stuck.

-We `set-defaults` just to be sure.
-You can print the environment to get a sense of what's what via `printenv` while `setenv` does what one would guess (e.g., `setenv auto-boot? false`).
+One could `set-defaults` if one likes.
+Good to have a fresh slate.
+You can print the environment to get a sense of what's what via `printenv` while `setenv` sets env vars (e.g., `setenv auto-boot? false`).

 OpenBoot provides a programmable user interface that gives you access to an extensive set of functions for hardware and software development, fault isolation, and debugging.
 Asking for `help` is always a good first step when learning something new: